 There is an easier way to pay for your vision care including LASIK.
 We’re pleased to accept the CareCredit credit card, North America’s leading patient healthcare financing program.
 CareCredit lets you begin your procedure immediately — then pay for it over time with monthly payments that fit easily into your monthly budget.
 Whether you’re considering LASIK, need cataract surgery, or it’s simply time for new glasses or contacts, CareCredit can help you see clearer, sooner.

-We perform a wide variety of services to our patients!
+We perform a wide variety of eye care services to our patients!

 Foreign Body Removal

 Keratoconus (Only facility in the Ark-LA-Tex offering cutting-edge Cross-linking technology)

 Laser Vision Correction (SMILE®, LASIK and PRK)